-Small business owners have unique workforce needs as contrasted with their larger competitors.
+BACKGROUND DATA: Small business owners have unique workforce needs compared to their larger competitors.
+According to our most recent survey, the number of women-owned firms with employees dropped from 2022 to 2023.
 And while women-owned businesses continue to struggle more than ever with hiring, losing potential hires to competitors has become a more significant barrier to acquiring talent.
 As our women business owners look to build and retain a robust, diverse, and well-skilled workforce that also allows them to stay competitive in the marketplace, we urge Congress to consider the unique concerns of the small business workforce.

-• Understanding the Unique Workforce Needs of Women Small Business Owners: Lawmakers need to understand the importance of the flexibility afforded to business owners and their workers with the 1099 concept as opposed to W-2 status, where both laws and employers can impose restrictions that become barriers to the work/life balance needs of women.
-71% of women business owner respondents in our most recent survey utilize anywhere from 1 to 11+ contractors, with over 60% of these contract workers providing year-round support.
-NAWBO believes Congress should look at ways to ensure that small businesses can continue to thrive by utilizing independent contractors as a critical component of their workforce.

-- Leveling the Playing Field for Hiring, Recruitment, and Retention Through Existing Frameworks: In the post-COVID hiring market, small businesses face even greater competition with larger companies than ever before.
-The pandemic caused many workers to reevaluate their priorities and focus more on work-life balance, flexibility, and mental health.
-Small businesses lack the resources to offer extensive benefits packages, leaving them unprepared to compete for talent in a tight labor market.
-NAWBO urges Congress to consider legislation that can help small businesses offer their employees benefits by increasing access to existing federal and state benefits portals. - Paid Family Leave: Policies that include support for self-employed individuals and working families through programs like paid family leave help address the economic needs of our business owners and workforce while at the same time helping ensure small business owners can compete against their larger counterparts.
-Yet the ability to offer paid leave remains out of reach for most small business owners, with over 45% of those surveyed reporting the costs of providing paid family leave benefits are too high.
-Indeed, according to our most recent survey, only one in four women business owners offer paid family leave.
-However, there is support for an opt-in, national Paid Family Leave policy.
-We hope Congress can work toward a bipartisan solution that gives small businesses an option to access a paid leave system that works financially for themselves and their workforce.
+- Congress must understand the unique workforce needs of women small business owners. - 71% of women business owner respondents in our most recent survey utilize anywhere from 1 to 11+ contractors, with over 60% of these contract workers providing year-round support. - NAWBO believes Congress should look at ways to ensure that small businesses can continue to thrive by utilizing independent contractors as a critical component of their workforce. - NAWBO urges Congress to consider legislation that can help small businesses offer their employees benefits by increasing access to existing federal and state benefits portals. - The pandemic caused many workers to reevaluate their priorities and focus more on work-life balance, flexibility, and mental health.
+Small businesses lack the resources to offer extensive benefits packages, leaving them unprepared to compete for talent in a tight labor market. - NAWBO hopes Congress can work toward a bipartisan solution that gives small businesses an option to access a paid leave system that works financially for themselves and their workforce. - Policies that include support for self-employed individuals and working families through programs like paid family leave help address the economic needs of our business owners and workforce while at the same time helping ensure small business owners can compete against their larger counterparts. - Yet the ability to offer paid leave remains out of reach for most small business owners, with over 45% of those surveyed reporting the costs of providing paid family leave benefits are too high.
+Indeed, according to our most recent survey, only one in four women business owners offer paid family leave. - However, there is support for an opt-in, national Paid Family Leave policy.